-The impact of Crossrail on the UK economy and employment has shown that businesses from right around the UK benefitted from work connected to Europe’s largest construction project.
+The impact of the Crossrail project on the UK economy and employment has shown that businesses from right around the UK benefitted from work connected to Europe’s largest construction project.

 - 96% of contracts have been awarded to companies based within the UK

-- Crossrail is generating enough work to support the equivalent of 55,000 full time jobs throughout the project and its supply chain
+- The Crossrail project is generating enough work to support the equivalent of 55,000 full time jobs throughout the project and its supply chain

 - 62% of suppliers are currently based outside London

 - 62% of Tier 1 suppliers are small and medium-sized enterprises (SMEs)

 - 72% of Tier 2 suppliers are small and medium-sized enterprises (SMEs)